-If changes to a manuscript requested by the editorial staff or the editor are not received within two months of transmittal to the author, the submission will automatically be withdrawn.
+If changes to a manuscript requested by the Editor, Co-editor or the editorial staff are not received within two months of transmittal to the author, the submission will be considered as withdrawn.
+Should the manuscript require further revision, this would normally be expected to be completed within one month of the revision having been requested.
+If a manuscript is not acceptable after two revisions it will not be considered further.
 Any subsequent communication of the material will be treated as a new submission in the editorial process.